 As the digital revolution challenges old ways of doing business, Long Beach residents have told us that they lack pathways to implement their ideas AND feel ill-prepared for the emerging "smart" economy.
 The Long Beach Collaboratory (LB Co-Lab) addresses these gaps.

-The LB Co-Lab will engage Long Beach community members in a collaborative engagement and training process to design and implement a technology solution that works for them.
+The LB Co-Lab will engage Long Beach community members in an immersive and collaborative technology deployment and training process to design a technology solution that works for them.

 The City analyzed data on internet access, unemployment, age, education, and COVID-19 cases to identify four neighborhoods of focus.
 The LB Co-Lab is open to community members in the following neighborhoods: (1) Hamilton, (2) Ramona Park, (3) Lower Westside, and (4) Willmore.